reganface/rgp-calendar-api/README.md

 # RGP Calendar API
 Basic class for fetching calendar data from RGP's servers and organizing it for use in your own front end schedule widgets.
+You will need to create a Calendar Widget in the Rock Gym Pro calendar in order for this class to be functional.

 ## Disclaimer
 The end-point in use has not changed for some time, however, RGP could make a breaking change at any point without notice.
 This is unofficial code that is not maintained by Rock Gym Pro.

 ## Usage
 Usage is fairly simple.
 Include the class file, instantiate the calendar object with the widget_guid, then get the data and do what you want with it.
+Instructions on where to find your widget GUID can be found at the bottom of this document.

 ``` php
 <?php